Apple Watch Series 4 unboxing: One box becomes two

-The Apple Watch Series 4 has undergone a design overhaul since last year -- bigger screen, thinner body -- but that's not all: The packaging is different for some models, too.
-We unboxed two different models to show what's new: an aluminum 40mm Apple Watch Series 4 (space grey) on video, along with photos of the stainless steel 44mm model (in gold).
+The Apple Watch Series 4 has undergone a design overhaul since last year -- bigger screen, thinner body -- but that's not all.
+The packaging is different for some models, too.
+We unboxed two different models to show what's new: an aluminum 40mm Apple Watch Series 4 (in space gray) on video, along with photos of the stainless steel 44mm model (in gold).

-The box is a long rectangle It's double wrapped, first in plastic, and then in cardboard layer that makes it seem like you're opening up a birthday present.
-The interior of the cardboard wrap shows colorful pictures of Apple Watch.
+The box is a long rectangle.
+It's double wrapped, first in plastic, and then in a cardboard layer that makes it seem like you're opening up a birthday present.
+The interior of the cardboard wrap shows colorful pictures of the Apple Watch.

-Inside there are two boxes: the larger one houses the watch's body -- enclosed in a slip-off felt-like cover -- the induction charging puck attached to the 1m USB cable, the USB wall charger and a small instruction manual.
+Inside there are two boxes.
+The larger one houses the watch's body -- enclosed in a slip-off felt-like cover -- plus the induction charging puck attached to the 1 meter USB cable, the USB wall charger and a small instruction manual.

 The slimmer, bottom box-within-a-box is the included strap.
-It's exactly what you'd get if you were to buy the straps separately.
+It's exactly what you'd get if you were to buy the strap separately.

 To recap, you get: